gravitational/teleport/rfd/0131-adminitrative-actions-mfa.md

 - Requires users to create a new client with the reissued certificates, resulting in additional connections to the Auth server.

-##### Option choice: 1
+##### Option choice: 2

 Option 1 and 2 both guarantee that a user's MFA verification applies to just one admin action in the fewest number of API requests, solidifying it as a preferable solution over option 3 for both security and implementation complexity.

 Between option 1 and 2, option 1 is more explicit and simple in how and where MFA will be required.
-This will make the feature easier to use and extend for both internal and external developers.
+This would make the feature easier to use for both internal and external developers.
+However, it requires significant API changes and has some backwards compatibility drawbacks.

+We will implement option 2 for its simplicity and limited drawbacks.
+This will allow us to quickly implement the feature and apply it to all relevant admin actions in Teleport 14.

+In the future, we can consider coming back to implement option 1, as they are not mutually exclusive.

 ##### MFA prompt for non-`tsh` clients